PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 docker run -d -p 3000:3000 --name=grafana -v /tmp/grafana-data:/var/lib/grafana grafana/grafana
 ```
 Please have a look at the documentation of each image/application for adequate configuration examples.

+A simple but complete example to deploy a full monitoring stack on kubernetes can be found in the [examples](examples/k8s) directory

 ### Bugs and Limitations